ETC-A/etca-spec/extensions/memory-operands-1/README.md

 encode `rx2 ← r0 + 4 * r1 + 10` in one 4-byte instruction, as `1E 5A 88 0A`.

-This same specification of `LEA` is described in [memory-operands-2](../memory-operands-2/README.md), but these extensions are independent and can each coexist without the other.
-It is generally recommend, however, that a system supporting MO2 also support MO1.
+This same specification of `LEA` is described in [memory-operands-2](../memory-operands-2/README.md), but these extensions are independent and can each exist without the other.
+It is generally recommend, however, that a system supporting MO1 also support MO2.

 # AOE Table